 These are the tallest buildings in Porto:

-Personally I am not as found of climbing the Clérigos tower as I am of visiting its church.
+I am also a big fan of visiting its church.
 In fact, Igreja dos Clérigos is one of the most beautiful churches in Porto, due to its unusual oval shape, to its walls entirely covered in pink marble and Baroque golden leaf and to its wide windows that create a splendid natural light environment.

-How to get there: São Bento subway station is 5min walking distance.
+How to get there: São Bento subway station is a 5 minutes walking distance.

 With its postmodernism architecture, Vila Galé stands out within the borders of the historic Porto mixing the past with the present in an elegant way.

-How to get there: 24 Agosto subway station is 5min walking distance.
+How to get there: 24 Agosto subway station is a 5 minutes walking distance.

 Torre do Foco